jlegatheaux/RC2020-assignments/assignment-5/README.md

 You should then implement the basic version of the algorithm.
 Later, we will also ask you to implement three further enhancements or optimizations: triggered updates, split horizon with poison-reverse, and timeout-based expiration of routing table entries.

 ### Skeleton of your solution

+Preliminary important note: before compiling and testing your solution you must upgrade your CNSS version.
+See the annex to see one way, among several possible, of doing it.

 We provide you with a skeleton of the control algorithm for a distance-vector router running in CNSS, found in the file `DVControl.java`.
 You should implement your solution to the assignment by filling in the missing parts of this file.
 Do not change any of the pre-defined parts in that file.